Rayed-AS/Rocket_Landing/README.md

 This allowed a dynamic environment to be created where the DQN model has to navigate consistently changing properties while also being mindfuel of fuel.
 The rocket starts with 100 fuel and with each action, the fuel is decreased.
 This prompts the model to be efficient and conservative.

-The goal of this project was to gain a deeper understanding into how machine learning and artificial intelligence are utilised in the astronautical industry.
+The wider aim of this project was to gain a deeper understanding into how machine learning and artificial intelligence are utilised in the astronautical industry.
 Although this simulation is not very accurate, it gives an idea on how real organisations train models to land rockets in real life.

 Original Code:
 https://www.geeksforgeeks.org/deep-learning/implementing-deep-q-learning-using-tensorflow/